jswalens/vacation2/README.md

 There are two variants on this benchmark, which you can select using the command line argument `-v`:

-* orig: an adapted version of the vacation benchmark, that does not use transactional actors.
+* original: an adapted version of the vacation benchmark, that does not use transactional actors.
 * txact: a version that splits transactions up and sends messages to secondary worker actors, using transactional actors.

 Furthermore, there are two implementations of transactional actors included in this repository, in the folder `resources`: